GustavHansen99/SocialDataFinalProject/project.md

     </div>
     <h2>Concluding Thoughts</h2>
     <p>
         From our comprehensive analysis of street cleanliness in San Francisco, several key takeaways emerge.
-Firstly, it's evident that San Francisco has been grappling with cleanliness issues over the years, with the number of cleaning requests increasing significantly from 2008 to 2023.
+Firstly, it is evident that San Francisco has been grappling with cleanliness issues over the years, with the number of cleaning requests increasing significantly from 2008 to 2023.
 This upward trend suggests that San Francisco's streets are becoming progressively dirtier, affecting the city's image and quality of life for its residents.
-Hence, confirming that the analysis put out by the NBC Bay Area is still valid.
+Hence, confirming that the analysis put out by the NBC Bay Area is still valid, as well as our first hypothesis.
         <br>
         Nevertheless, the rise in street cleaning requests may not entirely indicate an increase in dirtiness.
 Other factors such as technological advancements, population growth, and awareness of the 311 service could also contribute to this surge.
-While San Francisco's grimy streets are a pressing issue, it's essential to consider these underlying factors when interpreting the data.
+While San Francisco's grimy streets are a pressing issue, it is essential to consider these underlying factors when interpreting the data.
         <br>
         <br>
         The dirty streets are still a prevalent issue today in San Francisco.
 However, when examining the types of cleanliness complaints, we notice a decrease in requests related to "Human or Animal Waste" and "Needles" around 2018, coinciding with the city's efforts to tackle these specific problems.
 This positive trend might suggest the city's actions are yielding results and should be sustained.